dm-io dot

-Thankfully, perceptions toward older vehicles are shifting, and finding a warranty for older cars is no longer an arduous task.
+Thankfully, perceptions toward older vehicles are shifting, and finding an extended warranty for older cars is no longer an arduous task.
 In fact, with such a wide spread in vehicle condition, usability, and value, the protection options are just as vast.
-Whether you’re protecting a future classic or you use it for your daily commute, a decades-old car is no longer a hassle to protect.

 As you might imagine, condition, mileage, and age heavily factor into whether a vehicle is eligible for an older car VSC, and they determine what levels of protection are available.

-With very few exceptions, manufacturers won’t provide warranty coverage past ten years or 100,000 miles, so it’s up to owners to seek third-party coverage.
-But there’s no blanket answer to the question of cost.
-Vehicle Service Contract providers, for older cars, each calculate their coverage prices differently.
-Some charge based on the car's age, while others depend entirely on the car’s mileage.
+With very few exceptions, manufacturers won't provide extended warranties for older cars past ten years or 100,000 miles, so it's up to owners to seek third-party coverage.
+But there's no blanket answer to the question of cost.

 The reason behind these differences is that as cars age, problems start to creep up that make repairs potentially difficult, such as: